-As of the end of July, the project had received eight monthly updates to the Contract 1300 baseline schedule from the contractor and SFMTA has accepted the first three of these updates.
-The latest accepted schedule update reflecting progress on construction through February 2015 indicates that the station construction was six months behind schedule as of the schedule date.
-After SFMTA incorporated the February 2015 contractor schedule into the master program schedule, the projected RSD was forecast for February 2019, two months later than planned.
+As of the end of August, the project had received eight monthly updates to the Contract 1300 baseline schedule from the contractor and SFMTA has accepted seven of these updates.
+The latest accepted schedule update reflecting progress on construction through August 2015 indicated that the station construction was ten months behind schedule as of the schedule date.
+After SFMTA incorporated the August 2015 contractor schedule into the master program schedule, the projected RSD was forecast for May 2019, five months later than planned.
 The most recent schedule update has confirmed the indications that there is no float on the project critical path and that time savings must be identified for the remaining work if the project is to be completed on time.
-In the opinion of the PMOC, it is likely that the project is further behind schedule than the February 2015 update indicates, since the construction work after February has been slowed by utility conflicts, construction quality issues, and other problems.
+SFMTA has indicated that they will request a revision to the September schedule update to correct logic issues in the schedule that they believe will reduce the amount of delay currently indicated.
+In addition, a recovery schedule has been requested from the contractor.
+In the opinion of the PMOC, it is likely that the current characterization of the project schedule is better now that the contractor's schedule updates have been incorporated.
+The contractor's recovery schedule and any other corrections based on logic changes anticipated by SFMTA should be helpful getting the project to a point that the schedule is being reported consistent with the status of work.

-SFMTA expects that the contractor's schedule updates up to the current date will have been accepted and incorporated into the master program schedule by September 20, 2015.
+SFMTA expects that the remaining contractor's schedule updates up to the current date will have been accepted and incorporated into the master program schedule by the end of October 2015.
 In the opinion of the PMOC, the long overdue updated Program Master Schedule will be a vital tool for development of schedule recovery strategies.
 The PMOC will be leading schedule containment workshops after the master program schedule has been fully updated and is available for use in assessing the potential effectiveness of schedule acceleration strategies.